-The analysis will combine the results of the desktop study with the second phase results of the call survey to determine the suitability of the project-affected areas for Fowler's toad, and the likelihood that the species is currently present in the study area.
-The analysis will define habitat requirements based on literature and survey results; document/map currently suitable habitats based on results of the study's first step; and ascertain whether the habitat is affected, positively or negatively, by project-related flows or otherwise.
+The analysis will combine the results of the desktop study with the results of the call survey to determine the suitability of the project-affected areas for Fowler's toad, and the likelihood that the species is currently present in the study area.
+The analysis will define habitat requirements based on literature and field survey results; document/map currently suitable habitats; and ascertain whether these habitats are affected, positively or negatively, by project-related flows or other project related activities.